ShermanNovak/ShermanNovak/README.md

-- 👋 Hi, I’m Sharlene Tio, an Information Systems student at SMU
+- 👋 Hi, I’m Sharlene Tio, a Computer Science student at SMU
 - 👀 I’m currently looking for software development and data analytics-related internships
 - 🌱 I’m always keen on learning more!
 - 📫 Please feel free to reach out to me at sharlenetioxn@gmail.com